 Homes in federally designated high-risk flood zones, for example, require flood insurance.
-Similarly, earthquake insurance may be required for homes in areas where earthquakes are common, such as California.
+Similarly, homes in areas where earthquakes are common, such as California, may require earthquake insurance.

-When purchasing homeowners insurance, make sure to get enough to cover the entire reconstruction of your home in case it’s destroyed by a natural disaster.
-You could be faced with massive repair costs if you’re underinsured.
+When purchasing homeowners insurance, make sure to get enough to cover the entire reconstruction of your home in case a natural disaster causes destruction.
+You could face massive repair costs if you’re underinsured.

 11. Were There Any Major Expansions or Renovations?